 B&Q sells double-glazed windows and sliding patio doors in both uPVC and white-finished timber.
-Brands include Crystal Clear, Richmond and Stormsure.
+Brands include Crystal Direct (not to be confused with Crystal Windows and Doors of Romford), Richmond and Stormsure.

 You can buy double-glazed windows and skylights from Screwfix.

 Windows are available in a wide range of formats and sizes, in both uPVC and white-painted timber.
-Brands on sale include Euramax and Jeld-Wen for standard double-glazed windows, while skylight brands include Tyrem and Velux.
+Brands on sale include Crystal (not to be confused with Crystal Windows and Doors of Romford) and Jeld-Wen for standard double-glazed windows, while skylight brands include Tyrem and Velux.